MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-103-Standards-Conducting-Business-SBA/section-103.1.md

 (c) *Applicant* means any person, firm, concern, corporation, partnership, cooperative or other business enterprise applying for any type of assistance from SBA.

+(d) *Lender Service Provider* means an Agent who carries out lender functions in originating, disbursing, servicing, or liquidating a specific SBA business loan or loan portfolio for compensation from the lender.
+SBA determines whether or not one is a “Lender Service Provider” on a loan-by-loan basis.

+(e) *Packager* means an Agent who is employed and compensated by an Applicant or lender to prepare the Applicant's application for financial assistance from SBA.
+SBA determines whether or not one is a “Packager” on a loan-by-loan basis.

+(f) *Referral Agent* means a person or entity who identifies and refers an Applicant to a lender or a lender to an Applicant.
+The Referral Agent may be employed and compensated by either an Applicant or a lender.

-(d) *Participant* means a person or entity that is participating in any of the financial, investment, or business development programs authorized by the Small Business Act or Small Business Investment Act of 1958.
+(g) *Participant* means a person or entity that is participating in any of the financial, investment, or business development programs authorized by the Small Business Act or Small Business Investment Act of 1958.

 [61 FR 2681, Jan.
 29, 1996, as amended at 85 FR 7647, Feb.
-10, 2020]
+10, 2020; 85 FR 80587, Dec.
+14, 2020]